Travoglyph

 Grammar

-Sentence Structure: Object-Subject-Verb (OSV) — consequence before agent.
-The Asura don't care who acted; they care what happened.
+Sentence Structure: Verb-Object-Subject (VOS).
+Consequence before cause.
+The Asura do not care who acted.
+They care what happened.

 Dark Vowels: Ä, Ë, Ï, Ö, Ü carry distinct phonemic weight and are used in ritual speech, binding oaths, and the true names of things.